Critical Thinking

 Not so long ago, one of our Pastors (a very pragmatic man) said, "I'd rather have bad doctrine and plenty of blessing...than good doctrine and no blessing."
 Digging deeper, you find those who hold to this doctrine (that doctrine doesn't matter) use feelings and experiences to guide their theology.
 If God blesses us, we must be on the right track, heh?
 It's a false and misleading view - a nonsense statement.

-Good theology may generate fewer blessings or preclude blessing altogether in some parallel universe, but not in this world.
+Good theology may generate fewer blessings or preclude blessings altogether in some parallel universe, but not in this world.
 The universe in which bad theology may perversely cause more blessings or guarantee it is not the universe in which you want to live.

-However, where we operate in the real world, blessing and doctrinal astuteness do not always or necessarily coincide.
+However, in the real world, where we operate, blessing and doctrinal astuteness do not always or necessarily coincide.
 God may bless a fellowship like ours that struggles with theology and embraces a radical vision of salvation.
 God may be sympathetic to our needs even though we separate ourselves from all others who are indeed our brothers and sisters.
 (Even though we do not recognise them as true Christians.)

-Suppose there is "blessing", and God meets our needs as individuals, a local fellowship group, or a fellowship as a whole.
+Suppose there is a "blessing", and God meets our needs as individuals, a local fellowship group, or a fellowship as a whole.
 That is not an indication, one way or the other, of God's approval of our wayward views and theological listlessness.
 God will "bless" even when we are less than we should be.
 Who would ever be blessed if He waited for our perfection before He blessed us?

-On reflection, what the Pastor meant by "blessing", is related to "bums on seats" (more people in the door), experiences of the so-called miraculous, the peace that comes from all saying the same thing without friction, and the meeting of felt needs.
+On reflection, what the Pastor meant by "blessing" is related to "bums on seats" (more people in the door), experiences of the so-called miraculous, the peace that comes from all saying the same thing without friction, and the meeting of felt needs.
 (Felt needs are the nebulous wants, wishes, hopes and changes that a person - often inaccurately - deems necessary for their life).

 Suppose having visitors to our church, performing baptisms, and witnessing God's life-changing presence and power are signs of God's approval.
 Surely, then, we must use that same measure to measure God's support of other fellowships and churches.